 To get rental insurance or not to get rental insurance?

 Travelers looking to borrow wheels are divided on the answer.
-Statistics gathered by the National Association of Insurance Commissioners state that only about 20% of all consumers actually purchase rental insurance.
+Statistics gathered by the National Association of Insurance Commissioners says that only about 20% of all consumers actually purchase rental insurance.
 The 80% who don't may not want the added costs, or may believe that their car insurance or credit card will cover any damages.

 Insurance Coverage Types

-There are three types of insurance that you should be aware of prior to renting a car:
+There are three types of auto insurance that you should be aware of prior to renting a car:

 1. Collision/Damage Waiver (CDW)